We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These findings suggest that ab stimulators might improve strength and posture while offering a very small change in waist size.
 However, the study was very small, and researchers have not replicated it.
 Therefore, it is impossible to draw strong scientific conclusions about the effectiveness of ab stimulators.

-Although the evidence that ab stimulators work well for toning the muscles is weak, FDA-regulated stimulators are safe to try.
+Although the evidence that ab stimulators work well for toning the muscles is weak,

 Ab stimulators cannot burn fat.
 To burn fat, a person must create a calorie deficit, using more calories through exercise and movement than they eat each day.
 Even when ab stimulators do slightly strengthen muscles, therefore, a person will not notice a difference in their appearance if they are not also burning fat.